Work/Life and Family Resources

-Personalized assistance, resources, and referrals are available online and by phone, 24 hours a day, seven days a week for graduate students and their household members.
+Personalized assistance, resources, and referrals are available via phone or email, 24 hours a day, seven days a week for graduate students and their household members.

 Seminar Series and Webinars

-The MIT Center for WorkLife and WellBeing offers research-based seminars and webinars throughout the year on topics related to parenting children of all ages, work-life balance, navigating work and life as a young professional, and senior care.
+The MIT Center for WorkLife and WellBeing offers research-based seminars and webinars throughout the year on topics related to parenting children of all ages, personal and financial wellbeing, navigating work and life as a young professional, and senior care.

 Backup Child Care for Students

 MIT offers a program of subsidized backup child care for MIT graduate students as part of our support for student families.
 This program is sponsored by the Office of Graduate Education and administered by the MIT Center for WorkLife and WellBeing.

 Backup child care providers or in-center care can assist when normal child care or school arrangements are disrupted by school closings, vacations, provider illness, or when a child is mildly ill.
 Backup care can also help cover child care needs at times when care is not normally available, for example, to allow students to attend MIT events, student government meetings or conferences, or to study for exams.

 MIT’s child care system, Technology Childcare Centers (TCC), includes four locations—three centers on campus and one near MIT Lincoln Laboratory in Lexington—that accommodate infants, toddlers, and preschoolers.